HardikLGupta/portfolio/index.md

 ## Contact
 1. Email at **guptahardik21@gmail.com** and I will connect with you within 24hours.
 2. We can also connect on <a href="https://www.linkedin.com/in/hardiklgupta/">LinkedIn</a>
-3. Based on requirements, we'll get started within 3-5 days.
+3. After preliminary discussion we'll get started ASAP.
 <br>